 - The batter will be thin, like pancake batter.
 Let it sit for about 5 minutes to thicken slightly.

 - Pour batter into muffin cups, filling 2/3 to 3/4 full.
-Using your fingers to pinch a bit of sugar between them, sprinkle the tops of the muffins lightly with sugar to thinly but completely cover the tops.
-This is optional but will provide a delicate crisp sweetness to the tops of the muffins.
+Using your fingers to pinch a bit of sugar, sprinkle over the tops of the muffins lightly with the sugar to thinly but completely cover the tops.
+This is optional but will provide a delicate crispness to the tops of the muffins.
+Don't use brown sugar or anything other than regular granulated sugar for this or the tops of the mufffins could get a bit burnt and won't look shiny and appetizing.

 - Bake 20 minutes on the middle rack of the oven.
 Once the tops of the muffins look bright and not too shiny, turn off the oven and open the oven door completely.
 Slide out the middle rack of the oven with the muffin pan still on the rack, so the pan is still inside the oven but barely.
 Let the muffins sit like this for 10-15 minutes; this prevents the muffins from sinking but also prevents them from being overcooked and dry.